-Some 0.08 hectares of land at the junction of Vicarage Drive and Hog Lane, as shown on the Policies Map, is allocated for housing development for up to three dwellings which will be supported if:
+Some 0.08 hectares of land at the junction of Vicarage Drive and Hog Lane, as shown on the Policies Map, is allocated for housing development.
+Housing development will be supported subject to the following criteria:

-- A. The layout and design of the site addresses and respects the location within the Village Conservation Area and incorporates two-storey dwellings along the Vicarage Drive frontage of the site with the buildings set back so that that they are no further forward than the building line established by nos.
-11 and 13 Vicarage Drive; - B. A landscaping scheme is undertaken which includes the retention or replacement of trees and hedges of native species along the boundary of the site; and - C. Proposals address all other relevant Policies in this Plan, in particular Policies F5, 7, 8, 10, 16 & 19.
+- A. The development provides for no more than three dwellings.
+At least one of these shall be an Affordable House unless it can be demonstrated that this requirement would make the development undeliverable; - B. The layout and design of the site should incorporate the construction of two and three bedroom, two-storey dwellings along the Vicarage Drive frontage of the site.

+Buildings shall be set back so that that they are no further forward than the building line established by nos.
+11 and 13 Vicarage Drive; and - C. A landscaping scheme should be implemented to include the retention or replacement of trees and hedges of native species along the boundary of the site.